ivan-shishkov/37_transcendence_1/README.md

 # Transcendence project

 This project is a simplified version of a social network developed using the [Django](https://www.djangoproject.com/) web framework.
+An online version of the latest version of the project is available [here](http://83.220.170.27/).

 # Used Environment Variables